 The initial fair value of our convertible notes, the Cantor Loan and Nettar Series X Preferred Shares (before bifurcation of the embedded derivatives) and the subsequent measurement of the embedded derivatives was calculated using an internal valuation model where many of the input parameters are not observable.
 The assumptions underlying the valuations represent our best estimates, which involve inherent uncertainties and the application of management's judgment.
-As a result, if we used significantly different assumptions or estimates, the change in the fair value of the convertible notes, Cantor Loan, our Series X Preferred shares and embedded derivatives could have been materially different.
+As a result, if we used significantly different assumptions or estimates, the change in the fair value of the convertible notes, the Cantor Loan, the Nettar Series X Preferred Shares and embedded derivatives could have been materially different.
 See Note 15 (Financial Instrument Risk) and Note 17 (Debt) to the Consolidated Financial Statements for additional details.

-All our outstanding convertible notes, Cantor Loan and Series X Preferred shares were converted into Class A Ordinary Shares of Satellogic Inc. in connection with the closing of the Business Combination.
+All our outstanding convertible notes, the Cantor Loan and Nettar Series X Preferred Shares were converted into Class A Ordinary Shares of Satellogic Inc. in connection with the closing of the Business Combination.
 See Note 20 (Subsequent Events) to the Consolidated Financial Statements for additional details.